I’ll change her name, but not her story.

 When I met her, she was on her way home from a night of _____ with _____ men at once.

-“you’re the first man in 20yrs who’s just listened to me”
+“You’re the first man in 20 years who’s just listened to me.”

 Sometimes you can actually see a heart begin to heal.

 As she walked off, I realized 2 things:

 1) Everyone is a Novel.
 John Koenig in his Dictionary of Obscure Sorrows calls this idea “Sonder”.
 It’s the realization that everyone is living a story as full and complete as yours.
 That everyone you walk past has experienced the effects of pain and joy, victory and defeat, just like you.
 The circumstances will be different, but the essence is the same; and, it’s in the essence, not the details, that we find our union.
 Listen to someone-- you’ll know what I mean.

 2) Listening is Powerful.
 Listening is powerful because it requires us to be truly present.
 When two people experience the communion that comes from mutual presence, the effect is tangible for both the speaker and the listener.
 When this happens, Free Listening becomes “Free With-ing”.
 And.
 It.
 Is.
 Powerful.

 Melissa shared her story with me 4 years ago, and I’ve never forgotten it.

 No one should go twenty years without being listened to.

 Today, our Free Listening movement has taken on the name Urban Confessional.
 We have volunteers in 50 countries and all over the US opening their hearts to strangers.

 On April 11th, we celebrate the 2nd Annual Free Listening Day.